gelleicsaba2/feeder/README.md

 # Feeder
 Lazarus project \
 Written in: Free pascal \
-Feeder is a content share service. \
+Feeder is a content share service.
+Public, Not encrypted & websocket communication \
 You can get content from server with websocket, and also you can manage contents with manager program.

 ## Projects